Clinical Medicine

 During the fourth year, the student chooses Electives.

-These clerkship rotations include most specialties, including specialties from the Core rotations.
-Students take Electives in blocks, typically of four or six weeks each, for a total of 30 weeks of Electives.
+These clerkship rotations include most specialties, including specialties from the core rotations.
+Students take electives in blocks, typically of four or six weeks each, for a total of 30 weeks of electives.
+A primary care elective is required.

 » Allergy and Immunology